 Are you a fan of MasterChef?
 Have you ever seen a pressure test?
 Have you noticed how even the most prepared and experienced chefs have problems at creating a delicious and well thought dish in a short time?

-Even if you’re not a chef, this is, more or less what you have to do during the exam.
-You have to be sure to grab the sense of what you’re reading, be able to answer the questions and complete all the exercises correctly and be sure to still have some time left to report the answers to the specific sheets.
+Even if you’re not a chef, this is, more or less, what you have to do during the exam.
+You have to be sure to grab the sense of what you’re reading, be able to answer the questions and complete all the exercises correctly and be sure to still have some time left to write the answers to the specific sheets.

 In short, passing Cils, Celi and Plida exams requires concentration, resistance to stress, precision and a good dose of speed to say the least.

 This seems banal but it happens a lot of times.

 It’s true, you’ve to read the questions quickly because you don’t have much time at your disposal, but, please, be sure to understand what they’re asking you to do.
 This is essential.

 It’s not important if you write the most correct grammatical, lexical and syntactical sentences in the world, if your answer is not related to the question, you won’t score well.

 In fact, it’s essential that you create a text that is clear and well-structured.